Infection Prevention & Control Online Course

 |Course coordinators Dr. Dick Zoutman and Mr. Jim Gauthier|

 Important Note: Extensive GROUP WORK makes up a big part of this course.
-You MUST be prepared to participate fully as a group member in working on ALL ASSIGNMENTS.
+You MUST be prepared to participate fully as a group member.

 New infection control practitioners in all health care settings, including communicable disease staff working in health units.
 We ask that you have obtained one of the following: RN, BSc or MLT.